 That’s why I feel so lucky that she loves to travel too.

-I grew up in a farming community which makes it difficult for my parents to travel during the lengthy growing season, but they always seem to make time for it.
+I grew up in a farming community, which makes it difficult for my parents to travel during the long growing season, but they always seem to make time for it.
 To date, I’ve been fortunate to visit five continents with my mom and four with my dad.

-My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, Africa and to the turquoise waters off its east coast to Zanzibar.
-It was my mom’s dream to go on an African safari and something she thought would never happen.
-We planned the two week trip over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
+My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, and the turquoise waters of Zanzibar.
+It was my mom’s dream to go on an African safari, and something she thought would never happen.
+We planned the two-week trip to take place over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
 We were even so lucky as to watch two lionesses take down a wildebeest.

-Although I am primarily a solo traveler, I often say it’s not about what you see when traveling, but who you see it with.
+Although I am primarily a solo traveller, I often say it’s not about what you see when travelling, but who you see it with.
 I couldn’t be happier being able to share such incredible moments around the world with someone who means the world to me.

-To my mom on Mother’s Day: thank you for instilling me with the most passionate curiosity and courage so I can make my dreams of a career in travel come true and in turn share it all with you.
+To my mom: thank you for instilling me with the most passionate curiosity and courage, so I can make my dreams of a career in travel come true and in turn, share it all with you.

 Author - Ashlyn George